An M* Proxy for Sparse Recovery Performance: Low M* dictionaries

-where $x^\mathrm{LP}$ solves the $\ell_1$-recovery problem in~\eqref{eq:l1-dec} and $x_0$ is the original signal. \end{proposition} This result means that the $\ell_1$-minimization problem in~\eqref{eq:l1-dec} will recover exactly all sparse signals $x_0$ satisfying $\Card(x_0)\leq k/4$ and that the $\ell_1$ reconstruction error for other signals will be at most four times larger than the $\ell_1$ error corresponding to the best possible approximation of $x_0$ by a signal of cardinality at most $k/16$.
-The quantity $\sup_{Ax=0} {\|x\|_2}/{\|x\|_1}$ is the radius of a section of the $\ell_1$ ball written \BEQ \mathcal{K}(A)\triangleq \{x\in\reals^n: \|x\|_1 \leq 1,\, Ax=0\} \EEQ and thus controls the recovery threshold of matrix $A$, i.e. the largest signal size that can provably be recovered using the observations in $A$.
+where $x^\mathrm{LP}$ solves the $\ell_1$-recovery problem in~\eqref{eq:l1-dec} and $x_0$ is the original signal. \end{proposition} This result means that the $\ell_1$-minimization problem in~\eqref{eq:l1-dec} will recover exactly all sparse signals $x_0$ satisfying $\Card(x_0)< (2S(A))^{-2}$ and that the $\ell_1$ reconstruction error for other signals will be at most four times larger than the $\ell_1$ error corresponding to the best possible approximation of $x_0$ by a signal of cardinality at most $(4S(A))^{-2}$.
+The quantity $S(A)=\sup_{Ax=0} {\|x\|_2}/{\|x\|_1}$ is the radius of the intersection of the unit $\ell_1$ ball with the nullspace of $A$, written \BEQ \mathcal{K}(A)\triangleq \{x\in\reals^n: \|x\|_1 \leq 1,\, Ax=0\}, \EEQ and thus controls the recovery threshold of the dictionary matrix $A$, i.e. the largest signal size that can provably and uniformly be recovered using the observations in $A$.
+In what follows, we first recall some classical results on this radius from geometric functional analysis and use them to quantify the sparse recovery thresholds of arbitrary matrices~$A$.